What is probate?

 Letters of administration authorise a person (called an administrator) to administer the deceased estate and distribute assets.

-Each estate is different and you should seek legal advice from a deceased estate lawyer about your position before deciding whether it is necessary for you to obtain a grant.
+Each estate is different and you should seek legal advice from a deceased estate lawyer about your position before deciding whether it is necessary for you to move ahead with applying for probate.

 By working with us we can: